 Graduates of our program have taught at such prestigious institutions as Northwestern University, Stanford University, the University of Illinois at Urbana-Champaign, and Shenandoah Conservatory.
 Others are pursuing full-time careers in film scoring.

-Application deadline: February 1 for fall admission (January 1 if you are applying for a McNair Graduate Fellowship or a University African American Fellowship).
+Application deadline: February 1 for fall admission.
 Composition currently does not offer spring admission.